liflab/lif-units/Readme.md

 ```

 which produces the incorrect result if `a` is a length in centimeters and `b`
-is in inches, you write:
+is in inches (hello, Mars Climate Orbiter), you rather write:

 ```java
 Length a = new Centimeter(1), b = new Inch(0.75);